I don't know why I let Coach drag me to such ugly places. I guess

 It still had the advantage of having no apparent affect on the cast.
 It was still easy to see against the water.
 It was still very sensitive.
 I've never been an indicator fisherman, though, and I will probably use the porcupine quills more for micro fishing than for trout fishing.
 After the one fallfish I went back to fishing a wet fly my normal way.

-I think that is a juvenile fallfish, although I don't remember ever seeing one with a bluish cast.
+I think that is a common shiner.
+Initially I had tentatively identified it as a juvenile fallfish.
 That is another one of the interesting things about micro fishing - not only is it like a box of chocolates in that you never know what you're going to get - you often don't know even after you've got it.
 Whatever it is, it sure liked the yarn bodied soft hackle!

 I did manage to catch a couple trout on the same yarn bodied soft hackle.